After completing this unit, you’ll be able to:

 Call it technical debt, uncontrolled agility, or a messy Org.
 It kills agility and user adoption.
 It is the #1 reason why Orgs are not migrating to Lightning.

 When Salesforce was tactical and had a narrow scope, developing with limited or no documentation was (probably) acceptable.
 It was not recommended, but it was the norm.
-But to have a strategic app that is critical to the ongoing operation of the organization with no documentation is probably negligent.
-It certainly puts the organization at huge risk.
+But to have a strategic app that is critical to the ongoing operation of the organization with no documentation is an unnecessary risk business and IT professionals must avoid, and if not addressed, may be perceived as negligent.

 Every Org is constantly evolving.
-This can be incremental changes to tweak and improve the user experience, all the way up to major change projects to implement new functionality, such as Lightning, CPQ or Einstein.
-All these changes need to build on the existing Org.
+This can be incremental changes to tweak and improve the user experience, major projects to implement new functionalities, migration from Classic to Lightning, CPQ implementation or enabling the features inherent with Einstein capabilities.
+Changes need to build on the existing configured Org.
 To do this with any level of confidence requires decent documentation of what has been built before.
 An implementation with no clear documentation of what has been configured – and (most importantly) why – means that it is very difficult, if not impossible, to support, maintain and improve.

 We often hear of clients that have “broken” their Org.
 What does that mean?
-Often a change or deleting a field means that automation does not work or Apex code does not work correctly.
-Or worse they’ve changed a field that is used in an external integration or an Einstein prediction.
+A change or deletion of a field means that automation does not work or Apex code does not work correctly or a workflow is disrupted.
+Or worse, a field that is used in an external integration or an Einstein prediction is removed or changed.

-Lightning amplifies the problem.
-Lightning Experience gives ultimate configurability.
-Lightning pages are now super sexy with dynamic components.
+Migration to lightning amplifies the problem.
+Lightning Experience gives ultimate configurability, further reinforcing the agility developers and admins have at their disposal.
+Dynamic components easily accessed from a palette or created by the developer further extend the platform’s capabilities.
 Data from multiple objects can be dropped onto a single page using standard or 3rd party components.
 Pages can be designed to support every use case.
-An Admin walking into another organization could look at their Salesforce Org and not even recognize the Lead or Account page.
+As a result, an experienced admin viewing a newly migrated Lightning version of their Org could look at the configuration and not even recognize the Lead or Account objects.

 DOCUMENTATION DEBT KILLS AGILITY, SLOWS INNOVATION & WASTES TIME